 Willatt then returned to his old school, Repton, signing a contract that released him for each summer to play for Derbyshire.
 He was supposed to captain the County during August 1950 but in the second over of his debut game – v Warwickshire at Edgbaston – he fractured his left hand and that put him out for the rest of the campaign.
 His old adversary, Pat Vaulkhard, led Derbyshire in his place!

-His leadership of Derbyshire therefore commenced in earnest in 1951, his three years away from first-class cricket showed and in 49 innings he averaged just 17.93.
-1952 witnessed a transformation.
-Not only did Derbyshire rise significantly in the Championship, finishing fourth, but Willatt hit 1,624 runs at an average of 35.30 and was selected to represent Gentleman v Players at Lord’s.
+His leadership of Derbyshire therefore commenced in earnest in 1951, his three years away from First-Class cricket showed and in 49 innings he averaged just 17.93.
+The 1952 season witnessed a transformation - not only did Derbyshire rise significantly in the Championship, finishing fourth, but Willatt hit 1,624 runs at an average of 35.30 and was selected to represent Gentleman v Players at Lord’s.

-1954 was another good year for both Willatt and Derbyshire.
-Wisden commented: “Willatt again led Derbyshire with enterprise”.
+Willatt and Derbyshire each had another good year in 1954 when Wisden commented: “Willatt again led Derbyshire with enterprise”.
 Derbyshire reached third place in the table and possessed, in Gladwin and Jackson, the strongest opening attack in the country.

 Willatt then resigned as Derbyshire captain and took a post as headmaster at Heversham Grammar School in the Lake District.
 His club cricket was now for Kendal CC in the Northern League.
 He moved to become Headmaster of Pocklington and was still playing club cricket, for the Pixies, at the age of 60.